Constraining the rotating Simpson-Visser spacetime from the observed quasi-periodic oscillations in black holes: Comparison of theoretical models with the observed QPO data

 The Tidal Disruption Model posits that quasi-periodic oscillations (QPOs) arise from the effects of tidal forces exerted by a black hole on clumps of plasma within the accretion disk \cite{Cadez:2008iv,Kostic:2009hp,Germana:2009ce}.
 These dense plasma clumps or blobs form due to inhomogeneities within the disk and are subject to strong tidal forces as they approach the black hole.
 This differential gravitational pull stretches and distorts the clumps, creating a ring-like structure in their orbit.
 As a result, distinct oscillatory motions are generated within these rings due to both the black hole’s gravitational field and the dynamics of accretion.

 The primary high-frequency QPO (HFQPO) in this model is associated with the orbital motion of these tidally stretched structures.
 Specifically, the upper HFQPO frequency is given by $f_1 = f_{\phi} + f_r$, while the lower HFQPO, $f_2$, corresponds to $f_{\phi}$, the intrinsic orbital frequency of the ring.
 These frequencies are inherently dependent on the black hole’s mass, charge, spin, and the emission radius $r_{cm}$, thus providing a potential means to probe the black hole’s properties.
 As the clumps undergo tidal disruption, the infalling material heats up due to viscous dissipation and the release of gravitational energy results in significant X-ray emissions.
-In this way, the Tidal Disruption Model links the observed HFQPOs to the fundamental orbital frequencies within the accretion disk and the strong tidal interactions near the black hole.\nonumber\\
+In this way, the Tidal Disruption Model links the observed HFQPOs to the fundamental orbital frequencies within the accretion disk and the strong tidal interactions near the black hole.
 In \hyperref[TDM1]{\ref*{TDM1}}, we show the plots of $\ln \chi^2$ as a function of the regularisation parameter $\beta$ for each of the six black holes listed in \ref{t1}.
 The figure shows that for GRO J1655-40, XTE J1550-564, GRS 1915+105 and H1743+322, although the $\chi^2$ minimizes at a non-zero $\beta$, the variation of $\chi^2$ is not substantial such that the $\Delta\chi^2$ intervals corresponding to 68\%, 90\% and 99\% confidence lines can rule out certain range of the allowed parameter space of $\beta$.
 For these sources the Kerr and the SV scenario are equally favored.

 For the other two black holes, the variation of $\chi^2$ is reasonable because Sgr A* and XTE J1859+226 rule out $\beta>2.6$ and $\beta>3.3$ respectively outside $1-\sigma$ (\hyperref[TDM2]{\ref*{TDM2}}).
 If we consider the $3-\sigma$ confidence interval, Sgr A* and XTE J1859+226 rule out $\beta>3.5$ and $\beta>3.7$ respectively (\hyperref[TDM2]{\ref*{TDM2}}).
 For Sgr A* and XTE J1859+226 the $\chi^2$ value minimizes at $\beta\sim 0$ and $\beta\sim 1.8$ respectively.
 Although the source XTE J1859+226 favors a non-zero $\beta$, GR is allowed within 1-$\sigma$.